 *You can be tentatively admitted off unofficial or working transcripts.
 Unofficial transcripts may be sent to [email protected].
 Unofficial college transcripts must include your full name, institution, grade points, credits, and grade point average.
 Working transcripts indicate you are currently enrolled in classes.
 After your grades and/or degree are posted, you will need to have official transcripts sent to the Admissions Office.
 Full admission will be granted once we receive all official transcripts.

-Academic Students under 21 years of age: Test scores are not required for admissions purposes for Fall 2021, however they are required for class registration and class placement.
+Academic Students under 21 years of age: Test scores are not required for admissions purposes, however they are required for class registration and class placement.
 You can submit an ACT or SAT score or you can submit an ALEKS math placement exam and Writing Placement Exam which are LC State's Placement Exams.
 Official scores for the SAT (code: 4385) or ACT (code: 009200) are sent directly from the Collegeboard (SAT) or ACT website.

 Academic Students over 21 years of age: You are not required to submit test scores for admission.
 However, it is recommended that you take the LC State Placement Exams for course registration.